AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 ``os``.
 This ensures that if any platform-dependent package is requested, the platform, architecture and/or operating system it depends on, matches the current system.

-The list of implicits that were used in a request are printed by ``rez-env`` when you enter the newly configured subshell, and are also printed by the ``rez-context`` tool.
+The list of implicits that were used in a request are printed by :ref:`rez-env` when you enter the newly configured subshell, and are also printed by the :ref:`rez-context` tool.

 .. _dependency-resolving: